Life is uncertain. You can be prepared.

 If you become incapacitated and cannot direct your own health care, Health Care Directives, or “Living Wills,” allow you to provide advance instructions for your medical care when you cannot speak for yourself.
 In many cases, this involves your important legal right to refuse treatment.

 Generally, these instructions are followed by health care providers and hospitals.
 However, to be certain that your instructions are carried out as you wish them, a Health Care Proxy is necessary.
-A Health Care Proxy (also known as a “Health Care Representative”) is an individual charged with executing your wishes as to medical care and is guided by your Living Will and, perhaps, personal conversations with you.
+A Health Care Proxy (also known as a “Health Care Representative”) is an individual charged with executing your wishes as to your medical care and is guided by your Living Will and possibly personal conversations with you.
 This person is empowered under New Jersey law to execute your wishes, even if your health care professionals disagree.
-A Living Will with a Health Care Proxy names a Health Care Representative to carry out your wishes.